 Overview of Council Elections

-The 2018 Council election and Annual Meeting will be held at 5pm on Thursday, September 20, 2018.
-Voting online and by mail opened at 12am on Thursday, August 23, 2018.
+The 2019 Council election and Annual Meeting will be held on Thursday, September 19, 2019.

 What is the Council?

-The Council is the governing body of the Writers Guild of America, East, consisting of 19 members (6 Staff and 13 Freelance), plus three officers (President, Vice President and Secretary-Treasurer).
+The Council is the governing body of the WGAE, consisting of 19 members (6 Staff and 13 Freelance), plus the three officers (President, Vice President and Secretary-Treasurer).

 What is a Freelance member and what is a Staff member?